joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 #### GameServer()

-This returns a useful subset of the `GameServer` configuration and status.
+Returns a useful subset of the `GameServer` configuration and status.
 This can be useful when your game server wants to know its Health check configuration, or its IP and Port after moving to `Allocated` state, for example.